baaivision/EVA/EVA-02/README.md

 ```
 @article{EVA02,
   title={EVA-02: A Visual Representation for Neon Genesis},
-  author={Yuxin Fang and Quan Sun and Xinggang Wang and Tiejun Huang and Xinlong Wang and Yue Cao},
+  author={Fang, Yuxin and Sun, Quan and Wang, Xinggang and Huang, Tiejun and Wang, Xinlong and Cao, Yue},
   journal={arXiv preprint arXiv:2303.11331},
   year={2023}
 }